whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

 * Commit to sharing with each other and supporting each other if anyone is in need or under threat

-If you and even a small group of people could make and keep these commitments to each other, consider what aspects of healthy cultures your group would embody:
+If you and even a small group of people could make and keep these commitments to each other, consider what aspects of healthy nations your group would embody:

-* _baseline of mutual respect_: Your group would have a baseline of mutual respect internally, like healthy cultures.
+* _baseline of mutual respect_: Your group would have a baseline of mutual respect internally, like healthy nations.

 * _close, reciprocal relationship with the Earth_